cross-seed/cross-seed.org/docs/tutorials/injection.md

 injection.
 All torrent files saved by `cross-seed` for retrying have already been filtered for matching.

-If the .torrent files follow the naming format above, they will be elligible for cleanup if they fall into one of these categories:
+If the .torrent files follow the naming format above, they will be eligible for cleanup if they fall into one of these categories:

 - The torrent is in client and complete (successful injection or already exists)